Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Introduction

 \end{thm} The equality of the two formulas is non-trivial.
 They are obtained by two independent computations in \cite{fl}, but a direct combinatorial proof of their equality via the RSK algorithm was given in \cite{grb}.

 When $r=1$, the geometric degrees $\Tev^{\bP^1}_{g,n,d}$ have been computed in full. \begin{thm}\cite{cps,fl,cl} Assume \eqref{virdim_equal_pr} for $r=1$.
 Then

 \end{thm} Binomial coefficients $\binom{g}{j}$ with $j<0$ are interpreted to vanish.
 In particular, when $d\ge g+1$, we obtain simply $\Tev^{\bP^1}_{g,d,n}=2^g$, agreeing with the first formula of Theorem \ref{geomtev_larged}.
-The second formula of Theorem \ref{tev_p1} shows that the Schubert calculus formula of Theorem \ref{geomtev_larged} holds when $r=1$ for \emph{all} $d$ (whereas the $(r+1)^g=2^g$ formula does not), but this will not be the case when $r>1$.
+The second formula of Theorem \ref{tev_p1} shows that the Schubert calculus formula of Theorem \ref{geomtev_larged} holds when $r=1$ for \emph{all} $d$ (whereas the $(r+1)^g=2^g$ formula does not), and also agrees with Theorem \ref{thm:tevPr} in this case.
+However, when $r>1$, the Schubert calculus formula of Theorem \ref{geomtev_larged} is only valid for large $d$.

 The geometric counts when $r>1$ and $r+\frac{rg}{g+1}<d<rg+r$, which one may view as interpolating between Castelnuovo's count \eqref{castelnuovo_formula} and the Gromov-Witten count $(r+1)^g$, have remained open.
+Theorem \ref{thm:tevPr} completes the bridge between these two enumerative questions.